kmdlogic/kmd-logic-document-generation-client/docs/Workshop/Docgen-Workshop.md

 1. You are a KMD User
 2. Verify `cURL` command line tool is available in your system by executing `curl --help` in command prompt.
 3. If you don't have `cURL` then please download the package from [here](https://curl.se/dlwiz/?type=bin) for your respective OS ([Refer](https://help.ubidots.com/en/articles/2165289-learn-how-to-install-run-curl-on-windows-macosx-linux) for help in how to install)
 4. You should have either a Share point or Azure storage account to store templates.
-In this workshop, we will be focussing on Azure storage.
+In this workshop, we will be using Azure storage.
+We will provide you a temporary Azure blob container to be used as template storage during the workshop.

 ## Flow

 ![Image of overall flow](./images/doc-gen-design-High-Level-Flow.png)

+## Step-by-step guide

 Document generation service is hosted on Logic platform along with many other services.
 To use Document generation service on Logic platform you need to do the following